-Tell us about Dream Weaver in 25 words or less!
+Tell us about your current WIP, I Didn’t Go Looking for Trouble, in 25 words or fewer!

 Most of us write part time.
 How do you spend your time when you’re not writing?

 In my day job, I’m an Art Director, creating publications for the healthcare market.
 16+ years now!

 [CJ: So you've been in your current job for the same length of time your main character has been alive.
 Don't worry, that doesn't make you old or anything... :P]

 Tell us a little about your writing process.

 I begin with a scenario and strong characters.
 I definitely plot things out well in advance, but I find myself deviating from the path on a regular basis.
 One way or another, it’s all about the journey.